knowsys/eval-2024-asp-molecules/README.md

 This dataset consists of all chemical compounds on Wikidata, which are associated with a SMILES and InChi, as well as a sum formula.
-To restrict to - in some sense - relevant compounds, we only consider compounds having a matching article in english Wikipedia.
+To restrict to - in some sense - relevant compounds, we only consider compounds having a matching article in English Wikipedia.
 The `chemdata-sort.py` script sorts the dataset by atom count.

 ## Performance evaluation